Thénardiers: Part Three: Marius

 Marius learns of M. Jondrette's plan to rob Valjean, and goes to the police.
 At the police station, an inspector named Javert instructs Marius to stand lookout with two pistols, and to fire as soon as the crime is committed to signal the police to come.
 Marius returns to his apartment and continues to observe the Jondrettes.
 M. Jondrette sends Éponine and Azelma outside as look-outs.
 When Valjean returns with rent money, M. Jondrette and Patron-Minette ambush him and he reveals his real identity: M. Thénardier.
 Marius, hearing this, recognizes him as the man his father had mentioned in his will as a hero who was due any service that Marius could grant him.
 Marius, torn between his desire to aid Valjean and his sense of duty to the man who had once saved his father, does not signal the police.
-Valjean denies knowing M. Thénardier and that they have never met.
+Valjean denies knowing M. Thénardier and states that they have never met.
 Valjean then tries to escape through a window, but he is restrained and tied up.
-M. Thénardier orders Valjean to write a letter to Cosette, telling her to return to the apartment, and they would keep her as a hostage until Valjean delivers 200,000 francs to him.
+M. Thénardier orders Valjean to write a letter to Cosette, telling her to return to the apartment, where they will keep her as a hostage until Valjean delivers 200,000 francs to him.
 After Valjean writes the letter and gives his address, M. Thénardier sends out Mme.
 Thénardier to get Cosette.
 However, Mme.
 Thénardier comes back alone, and announces the address Valjean has given is a false address.
-It was during her absence that Valjean has managed to free himself.
+During her absence, Valjean manages to free himself.
 M. Thénardier decides with Patron-Minette that they have no choice but to kill Valjean.
 Marius remembers that Éponine had come into his apartment earlier and wrote on a sheet of paper "The cognes (police) are here" to prove her literacy.
 Marius grabs the paper and throws it in through the wall crack.
 M. Thénardier reads it and thinks Éponine threw it inside as a warning.
 The Thénardiers and Patron-Minette try to escape, but Javert arrives and arrests them all (except Gavroche, who is not present, and Montparnasse, who escapes).
 Valjean escapes through the window undetected.